 Charlotte-Mecklenburg Storm Water Services has identified this neighborhood for possible storm water system improvements to address structure and road flooding.
-The Cedars East Minor Storm Drainage Improvement Project covers approximately 48 acres between the Idlewild apartments at Idlewild Drive and Cedars East Court (just east of Independence Boulevard) and the culvert under Amity Place.
+The Cedars East Minor Storm Drainage Improvement Project covers approximately 48 acres between the Arcadian Village apartments at Idlewild Drive and Cedars East Court (just east of Independence Boulevard) and the culvert under Amity Place.

 - Reduce property, structure, and street flooding throughout the neighborhood.

 - Address channel erosion problems within the project area to provide a more natural, stable stream system.

 The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage the Cedars East Project through the phases listed below.